byigitt/stellield/contract/README.md

 2. XLM is swapped to USDC using Mercury Protocol
 3. USDC is burned on Stellar via CCTP
 4. Circle provides attestation for the burn
-5. USDC is minted on Solana using the attestation
+5. USDC is minted on Ethereum using the attestation
-6. USDC is staked with Marinade Finance to receive mSOL
+6. USDC is supplied to Aave Protocol to receive aUSDC
-7. User earns yield through Marinade's liquid staking
+7. User earns yield through Aave's lending protocol

 ### Withdrawal Flow

 1. User initiates withdrawal
-2. mSOL is unstaked from Marinade to USDC
+2. aUSDC is withdrawn from Aave to USDC (with earned yield)
-3. USDC is burned on Solana via CCTP
+3. USDC is burned on Ethereum via CCTP
 4. Circle provides attestation for the burn
 5. USDC is minted on Stellar using the attestation
 6. USDC is swapped back to XLM